 At the time of admission, advisors review transcripts and evaluate all course work completed at other colleges or universities.
-Advising plans are developed and any deficiencies related to certification requirements are noted.
-If additional course work is needed, the student’s advisor will indicate the course work needed for certification or a middle school endorsement.
+Advising plans are developed and any deficiencies related to licensure requirements are noted.
+If additional course work is needed, the student’s advisor will indicate the course work needed for licensure or a middle school endorsement.
 Each student must confer with his/her assigned advisor before enrolling in the program and during each advising period to ensure that all requirements are being successfully completed.

 First-hand experiences with diverse learners in elementary and middle school classrooms are required.
 Students are enrolled in courses that include field experiences; they participate in classrooms as observers, tutors, and participants in large group activities.
 Field experiences involve both urban and suburban placements and must include schools with traditionally underserved populations.

 ELED 405, 421, & 426, READ 420, and SPED 419 are field experience courses.
 Students who are transferring in courses or who are currently employed as full-time teachers may petition for special consideration for using these prior field experiences to satisfy some of the required hours.
-However, all petitions must be directed to the entire faculty of the program, through the department chair, and all petitions must be received at the time of admission and initial enrollment in the program.
+However, all petitions must be directed to the entire faculty of the program, through the program director, and all petitions must be received at the time of admission and initial enrollment in the program.